 - larger lesions tend to have heterogeneous enhancement

 Treatment and prognosis

-As with most schwannomas they are generally slow growing tumours.
+As with most schwannomas, they tend to be slow growing tumours.
 Surgical resection is often the treatment of choice.

 For a full list of differentials see the article on jugular fossa masses.
 Considerations in this location include: